glynrob/strike/README.md

 See (http://www.rubydoc.info/gems/strike/0.4.0) for options

 ## Note
-Dont forget when you expert your mysqldump that you use the -c option.
+Dont forget when you export your mysqldump that you use the -c option.
 Otherwise strike will not work

 ### More Info
 More information can be found at my blog (https://glynrob.com/database/strike-obfuscate-mysql-database/)